 \subsection{Summary and outlook}

-In this note, we have carefully and quantitatively revisited the connection between entanglement and notions of circuit cost and complexity.
-While there is in general no tight connection between these quantities, for small values, there is, as this note shows: Indeed, one arrives at compellingly simple bounds.
+In this work, we have carefully and quantitatively revisited the connection between entanglement and notions of circuit cost and complexity.
+While there is in general no tight connection between these quantities, for small values, there actually is, as this work shows: Indeed, one arrives at compellingly simple bounds.
 The usefulness of such bounds is manifest.
-One can argue, for example, how deep a weighted quantum circuit has to be at least to give rise to a given entanglement pattern in a desired final state; at least for pure states, but it seems perfectly conceivable to establish similar techniques for mixed quantum states.
+One can argue, for example, how deep a weighted quantum circuit has to be to give rise to a given entanglement pattern in a desired final state; this is true at least for pure states, but it seems perfectly conceivable that similar techniques can be established for mixed quantum states.
 Also, it helps assessing the power and capabilities of analog quantum simulators \cite{CiracZollerSimulation}.
 Using such tools, one can argue that a digital quantum simulator would have required a precisely defined computational effort to produce the same results as a given analog quantum simulator.
 In this sense, it makes the computational effort of digital and analog quantum simulators comparable.
 It is the hope that this simple bound provides a useful and versatile tool in various studies of this kind.